 EFFECTS: That would be an amazing thing… So the series of paintings of yours that I first saw, that had a big impact on me, were the ones that made up your exhibition ‘Slender Means’ at Galerie Buchholz, and exhibited later in the Tate.
 The centrepiece is titled May of Teck.
 These are a series of large, wall-sized paintings, that represent a dilapidated but evocative interior space.
 Together they make a room within a room.
 The represented interior is layered and haunting, and the title of the work points us to the fictional club in Muriel Spark’s novella The Girls of Slender Means.
 How did those paintings emerge?

 LM: As a teenager in Glasgow all my friends lived in bedsits in these beautiful, run-down Victorian tenements.
 I was fascinated by these apartments that were clearly built as one room that had been divided into four, where you would have a wall running through the middle vertical of a window.
 But at the same time, had dart and egg cornices and in the corner would be a dumbwaiter, but you’re in a room the size of a toilet cubicle!
 One in particular was actually built by Alexander “Greek” Thomson.
-So the background is growing up among the faded remnants of a time of grand architecture in Scotland.
+So the background is growing up among the faded remnants of a time of classical architecture in Scotland.

 The decisions about the paintings were not to make it too narrative, because you can get bogged down in a lot of biographical detail, but that just by having these lovely clouds you can suggest that at one point someone really cared about this place.
 But then there are shadows on the wall as though pictures had been removed, but done in a very simple way; bits of electricity, plug points that had been put in, cables, phone numbers written around a telephone.
-It’s a balancing act between how much to go into the narrative and how much not.
-You don’t actually need that much.

 EFFECTS: The paintings are powerful on a formal level, but the layers—layers of paint, layers of narrative—give it a dream-like quality.
 In the opening pages of The Girls of Slender Means is a description of bombed out buildings where, walking the streets of post-war London, you all of a sudden encounter a gaping interior, uncannily.
 Your paintings do something like that: force an encounter with an interior you don’t expect to be in.